 Click on Wendy's photo & subscribe to her Authors' Newsletter.

-Click on Cronkite (the bird) to download, Gypsy Wishes, a companion scene for Tails.
+Click on Cronkite (the bird) to download FREE, Gypsy Wishes, a companion scene for Tails.

 Follow me on Twitter